-Ontario Works -Eligibility determination / review and eligibility verification
+Ontario Works - Eligibility determination / review and eligibility verification

-- In determining eligibility, Case Managers are required to complete a Verification Interview (as per Ontario Works directives).
-The interview consist of verifying:
+In determining eligibility, Case Managers are required to complete a Verification Interview (as per Ontario Works directives).
+The interview consists of verifying:

 - Personal information

 - Income and expenses

 - Support issues

 - Assets

 - Accommodations

 - Additional information

 - Participation requirements

-- The Manitoulin-Sudbury DSB participates in the Eligibility Verification Process (EVP).
+The Manitoulin-Sudbury DSB participates in the Eligibility Verification Process (EVP).
 As per the EVP process, we ensure that all participants that require EVP are completed within the allowed timed.
-All Case Managers and our Eligibility Review Officer (ERO) are involved in the EVP process.
+All Case Managers are involved in the EVP process.